vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-carousel-using-slider-layout.md

 A carousel is essentially a slider that showcases a collection of images.
 Hence, to create a carousel for your store, you can use one of the available `list-context` instances together with a `slider-layout`, a versatile layout block that allows you to create a Slider component from a set of other blocks.

-In the instructions below, you can see how easy it is!
+Check the instructions below for more information.

 ## Instructions